nmwjz/btc-wallet/README.md

 If you donate two bitcoins, I will be very happy with the special technical support.

-If you provide us green card and offer，I will be happy to give you the all source code.
+If you provide US green card and offer，I will be happy to give you the all source code.

 ==========compile manual========